Mark Skousen

 Mark Andrew Skousen (/ˈskaʊzən/; born October 19, 1947) is an American economist and writer.
-He currently teaches at Chapman University, where he is a Presidential Fellow at The George L. Argyros School of Business and Economics.
-He has previously taught at Columbia Business School, Mercy College, Barnard College, and Rollins College.
+He currently teaches at Chapman University, where he has been a Presidential Fellow since 2014, and the Doti-Spogli chair in free enterprise at the Argyros School of Business and Economics since 2022.

 Early life, education and family

 Skousen was born on October 19, 1947, in San Diego, California, and grew up in Portland, Oregon.
 Conservative political commentator and survival strategist Joel Skousen and linguist Royal Skousen are his older brothers.
-He is the nephew of W. Cleon Skousen, the conservative author and faith-based political theorist.
-Mark Skousen earned his B.A. and Master's degree in economics from Brigham Young University and his Ph.D. in economics from George Washington University in 1977.
+He is the nephew of W. Cleon Skousen, the political conservative and activist.
+Mark Skousen earned his B.A. and Master's degree in economics from Brigham Young University and his PhD in economics from George Washington University in 1977.